Hampton Roads: Resilience Testbed for Innovation

-Virginia’s Hampton Roads region of 1.7 million people embodies the cultural, military and commercial history of America.
+RISE is located in Norfolk, part of Virginia’s Hampton Roads region of 1.7 million people.
 Situated at the mouth of the Chesapeake Bay, one of the most valuable estuary systems in the world, for four centuries the region has served as the naval gateway to the Nation’s capital.
 Home to the largest concentration of U.S. defense facilities in the world, including world’s largest naval base, and to the Port of Virginia, the third largest commercial port on the East Coast, the region is a hub for trade for the eastern third of the nation and a security nexus for the world.

-Like other coastal regions, Hampton Roads faces increasing risks associated with sea level rise and recurrent flooding.
-The region has the highest rate of relative sea level rise along the US east coast due to a combination of rising water and significant land subsidence.
+Like other coastal regions, Hampton Roads faces impacts of rising seas and more extreme weather events.
+The region has the highest rate of relative sea level rise along the U.S. east coast due to a combination of rising water and significant land subsidence.
 Because the region is experiencing the impacts of climate change more rapidly than other coastal communities, the region has an opportunity to act as a laboratory for a resilient response to coastal challenges.

-Regional assets that are part of the living laboratory include:
+Regional assets that are part of the resilience testbed include:

-- Municipal governments in the region will offer opportunities to test ideas in city-owned spaces and provide access to city staff, information on city processes, policies and access to city data to help companies innovate.
+- Municipal governments in the region offer opportunities to test ideas in city-owned spaces and provide accelerated access to city staff experts, datasets, and permitting to help companies innovate.

-- The Port of Virginia is one of the largest deep water ports on the East Coast.
-The Port, and its supporting infrastructure, is set to expand considerably in the coming years.
+- The Port of Virginia, one of the largest deep water ports on the East Coast.

 - Military installations including Naval Station Norfolk, the largest naval base complex in the world, Fort Eustis, Langley Air Force Base, Naval Air Station Oceana and North Atlantic Treaty Organization (NATO) Allied Command Transformation HQ.
 These organizations face many of the same resilience challenges as the community.

-- Institutions of higher learning including, Christopher Newport University, Hampton University, Norfolk State University, Old Dominion University, Tidewater Community College System, University of Virginia, Virginia Polytechnic Institute and State University, and the William and Mary’s Virginia Institute of Marine Science (VIMS), will support innovative resilience approaches by providing access to research and other assets.
+- Universities including, Christopher Newport University, Hampton University, Norfolk State University, Old Dominion University (ODU), Tidewater Community College System, University of Virginia, Virginia Polytechnic Institute and State University, and the William and Mary, support innovative resilience approaches by providing access to research, subject matter experts and other assets.

 - Research organizations including NASA Langley Research Center, and The Thomas Jefferson National Accelerator Laboratory.
-These organizations have established a world-class brain trust of engineers, scientists, technicians, and small businesses in the local area, which will be a resource to the living laboratory’s efforts.
+These organizations serve as a resource to the living laboratory’s efforts.